By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 During the first two or three semesters of Vocal Ensemble it was a little difficult to select repertoire.
 But then this magic thing started happening, where people kept coming back.

-So is the Young Songmakers program something that developed naturally through doing Songmakers Australia with Merlin Quaife and Nick Dinopoulous, who both work in music education alongside having active performance careers?
+Is the Young Songmakers program something that developed naturally through doing Songmakers Australia with Merlin Quaife and Nick Dinopoulous, who both work in music education alongside having active performance careers?

 It was the natural progression, first of all because our model which has been the Songmakers Almanac with Graham Johnson.
 They also have a Young Songmakers program.

-One really beautiful, serendipitous occasion was when Sally-Anne Russell, our original mezzo-soprano, decided after six years that she wanted to move on and do different things… So I got in touch with Christina Wilson, initially to ask her to take part in a concert which was coming up in three or four weeks.
+One beautiful, serendipitous occasion was when Sally-Anne Russell, our original mezzo-soprano, decided after six years that she wanted to move on and do different things… So I got in touch with Christina Wilson, initially to ask her to take part in a concert which was coming up in three or four weeks.
 And she was absolutely magnificent and we just thought, she’s the right replacement.
 So I talked to her about it and she joined us.
 And the funny thing is, Christina studied in Manchester where she met her husband Alan Hicks, who is also a singer.
 And after moving to London together, they were actually Young Songmakers with Songmakers Almanac, under Graham Johnson!

 Can you name a handful of composers who persistently inspire you?
 For someone who’s been in the game for as long as you have, it really means something when a composer’s work is still inspiring you decades and decades later…